Tarifa

 Playa de Los Lances

-After a bit of a lengthy check-in was done we were off to Playa de Los Lances.
+After a bit of a lengthy check-in was done (it was siesta time) we were off to Playa de Los Lances.
 A travel companion had booked two cabanas at BiBo Beach House.
 Nice surprise was that for every beach bed we received two presents ie a pair of sunglasses and a beach towel.

-Playa de Los Lances is rated among the best kite boarding spots in Europe.
+Playa de Los Lances is rated among the great kite boarding spots in Europe.

-While it was somewhat windy we enjoyed every minute watching the crazy movement of all those kiters.
-The colourful kites on the beach added to the picture.
-Not to speak about the chilling time of the kiters after all the effort.
+While it was somewhat windy we enjoyed every minute watching all the activity.
+The colourful kites and kiters on the beach added to the picture.
+Not to speak about the chilling time of the sporty people after all the effort.

 Playa de Los Lances